 Most of the time, these numbers are either fake social security numbers that have not been created yet or real SSNs that have been stolen from children, the elderly, deceased people, people who are incarcerated, and people who are homeless.
 Either way, using a CPN means getting involved in identity fraud, which is a federal crime.

-Learn more about the dangers of CPNs in our article.
+Learn more about the dangers of CPNs in our article on the topic.

 When you check your credit score for free online, the credit score you see is most likely going to be a VantageScore.
 This is the score most commonly used by free online services such as Credit Karma.